What to Look for When Buying CBD Oil

 You can use viewable third-party test results to confirm that the CBD product you select meets regulatory requirements.
 If your product contains more than 0.3 percent THC, it is no longer classified as hemp.
 Use the third-party test results to confirm that your CBD isolate products have 0% THC.

 It’s important to purchase products from companies that insist on natural farming practices.
 When hemp is grown using natural farming practices, the plants used to create your products are grown without chemical fertilizers, pesticides, or herbicides.

-You should always purchase from companies who value transparency and follow industry guidelines such as the U.S. Hemp Authority.
-As a good rule of thumb, look for companies that share verified customer reviews and print earned product seals such as ISO 9001, Natural Farming Practices, Lab-Tested Potency & Purity, and U.S. Hemp Authority on their labels.
+You should always purchase from companies who value transparency.
+As a good rule of thumb, look for companies that share verified customer reviews and print earned product seals such as Natural Farming Practices, Lab-Tested Potency & Purity on their labels.